 - Students need more hands-on education and experience.
 “I’m better with hands on learning,” said Austin, a senior who struggled with traditional classes before joining the Colorado Home Builders program.
 The Career Explore program takes students to businesses for tours and information gathering.
 “Every tour that we went to, we all got something out of it, whether we wanted to go down that path or not,” said Kilyn, a senior at Arvada High.

 Finding a career that a student is passionate about is often more important than salary.
 Nearly every student cited wanting to work for a company that they believed in, in a job they were passionate about.
+Whether this meant looking into PTA schools in Georgia so they could help people as part of their jobs, planning to start their own business or trying to make it big in an industry like film or music, students want to follow their heart, not the money.
 It was noted that no student mentioned salary expectations.
 When asked whether they would prefer one job that paid more or another that paid less but offered opportunities for more education, every student chose the latter.
 One student said he would feel more loyal to the company that’s offering educational opportunities.
 “Most people want their children to have a job that’s going to support them their whole life,” said Madison, a senior at Arvada West.
 “I want to do something that makes me happy.”

 Students need opportunities (and allowance) to fail.
 Multiple students mentioned a mentor or advocate who gave them enough rope to try new things when exploring career paths. “[My teacher] lets us do it ourselves.
 She lets us fall down sometimes and lets us know it’s okay to fail,” said one student.
 “That’s how you’re successful.”